Halal Cart Style Chicken and Rice. Don’t let the humble name fool you. This recipe makes one big ol’ plate of deliciousness.

 Before I go onto the recipe here’s a quick shout out to my friend Maryam who first brought this recipe to my attention and recommended this combination of recipes for the different components.
-I did have to take some short cuts, for the non shortcut version I am including the links to each recipe.
-Don't let the components intimidate you - the actual cooking time is very little.
-The Harissa and White Sauce can also be made a day in advance.
+This recipe went viral across facebook groups when the word viral itself was not as common as it is today.

 Ingredients